 What food should you eat during the tattoo healing process?

 The process of being tattooed is quite often a painstaking experience that can leave you feeling rather weak and unwell afterwards.
-From personal experience after a couple of my larger tattoos, I’ve felt a bit nauseous and shivery afterwards, and it’s not surprising given the fact that the body is producing adrenaline at a much higher rate than usual, and is enduring hours of pain.
-Looking after yourself during the healing stages of a tattoo crucial, and it’s just as important as directly caring for the tattoo itself with the best tattoo cream.
+From personal experience after a couple of my larger tattoos, I’ve felt a bit nauseous and shivery post-tattoo.
+It’s not surprising given the fact that the body is producing adrenaline at a much higher rate than usual and is enduring hours of pain.
+Looking after yourself during the healing stages of a tattoo is crucial, and it’s just as important as directly caring for the tattoo itself with the best tattoo cream.

 Oranges: Packed with vitamin C, oranges are one of the best foods you can eat after your tattoo, as they contain the essential vitamins that aid in producing new proteins for the skin and scar tissue.

-Salmon: Salmon isn’t something that’s favoured by everyone (I absolutely love seafood, but I’ve never liked Salmon so won’t be eating this myself), but for tattoo lovers who enjoy eating salmon, it’s the perfect source of Omega-3, which helps reduce inflammation and swelling, and in turn helps with the recovery process of your tattoo.
+Salmon: Salmon isn’t something that’s favoured by everyone (I absolutely love seafood, but I’ve never liked salmon so won’t be eating this myself).
+For tattoo lovers who enjoy eating salmon, it’s the perfect source of Omega-3, which helps reduce inflammation and swelling, and in turn helps with the recovery process of your tattoo.

 Garlic: Known for its medicinal properties, Garlic has been a go-to food for thousands of years for those wanting to boost their immune system and help fight infection.
-It also helps to prevent colds, and boost your energy.
+It also helps to prevent colds and boosts your energy.
 Perfect!

 Pomegranate: One of my favourite fruits, pomegranate is a superfood that contains vitamin A and C, and many other antioxidants that help to boost your immune system and reduce inflammation.

 Cocoa: This one made me super happy!!
 Yes, chocolate is good for you – but apparently, it’s dark chocolate that’s a powerful source of antioxidants.
-Using cocoa-butter on the skin massively helps your tattoo throughout the healing process, and it's one of the best tattoo creams you can use for the upkeep of your tattoo, and for your skin in general – (so for me, logic dictates that eating tonnes of chocolate is most definitely in my best interest!)
+Using cocoa-butter on the skin massively helps your tattoo throughout the healing process.
+It's one of the best tattoo creams you can use for the upkeep of your tattoo and for your skin in general – (so for me, logic dictates that eating tonnes of chocolate is most definitely in my best interest!)